 Read Iran's coronavirus chronology for July 2020

 The situation remained critical in August, and in Tehran, the officially-recorded daily death toll stayed at 100.

 Political wrangling over nationwide university entrance exams continued.
 Speaker of the Parliament Mohammad Bagher Ghalibaf called for exams to be postponed, but Deputy Health Minister Iraj Harirchi defended plans for exams to go ahead, quipping that the number of participants would be fewer than a day's crowd on a Caspian Sea beach, appearing to not understand the difference between people taking exams in an enclosed space and people outdoors with the opportunity for social distancing.

-On August 7, it was reported that the office of Grand Ayatollah Ali Sistani, a Shia spiritual leader with a huge following around the world, including in Iraq, where he is based, donated a billion dollars to Iran to help the country fight the epidemic.
+On August 7, it was reported that the office of Grand Ayatollah Ali Sistani, a Shia spiritual leader with a huge following around the world, including in Iraq, where he is based, had donated a billion dollars to Iran to help the country fight the epidemic.
 At the same time, health ministry spokeswoman Dr. Sima Sadat Lari stated that of the one billion dollars from Iran’s own National Development Fund that had been allocated to fight coronavirus, only 30 percent had been received so far.
-She also said the people of Qom must wear masks and if they failed to do so, the number of deaths seen earlier in the year would return.
+She also said the people of Qom must wear masks and if they failed to do so, the death toll recorded earlier in the year would return.
 However, just as Lari made her statement, the chairman of parliament’s Health Committee said that between 40 and 50 percent of Iranians could not afford to buy masks.

 Read Iran's coronavirus chronology for August 2020